businessmodelling/dev-test/README.md

 (**Note:** approximate time allocation to do the work is included in brackets)

-- Make the restaurant list more attractive for teh end user _(15 to 20 Miutes)_
+- Make the restaurant list more attractive for the end user _(15 to 20 Miutes)_
--

 - The user should be able to filter restaurants efficiently and consistently via a number of options:

   - Through the tags: